Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: System Model and Preliminary

-Where $p$ is the meta training distribution, and $p(i)$ denotes the probability that the vehicle is placed in the environment $i$ with different types of pedestrians in the meta training. $\mathcal{D}_i$ is a batch of trajectories in the environment $i$, with the probability of each trajectory appearing being $q_i$.
-In our model, $\Phi(\theta,\mathcal{D}_i)$ will be obtained by using Lookahead Adaptation mentioned in our COLA project.
-The key point of the COLA method is the conjecture of the type of current environment because the COLA needs this conjecture to do the online training process we called Lookahead Adaptation.
+We introduce $i$ as the different tasks of meta-learning. $p$ is the meta-training distribution, and $p(i)$ denotes the probability that the agent is placed in the environment $i$ with different tasks in the meta-training. $\mathcal{D}_i$ is a batch of trajectories in the environment $i$, with the probability of each trajectory appearing being $q_i$.
+Considering the meta-RL model we choose in this work is the COLA~\cite{COLA} method, $\Phi(\theta,\mathcal{D}_i)$ will be obtained using the Lookahead Adaptation mechanism.
+Suppose environment mode or latent variable lives in the space $M$, the agent in this method forms its belief $b_t$ about the current environment mode, i.e., $b_t\in \Delta(M)$, by its history observation.
+After that, the agent conjectures that it is interacting with the stationary MDP for $L$ steps with probability $b(i)$.
+Therefore, we can get the trajectory segment $\tau^{L}:=(s_t,a_t,\ldots,s_{t+L-1}, a_{t+L-1}, s_{t+L})$ follows the distribution: